convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.23.0 =
+* Split user and site info into components before comparing them.

 = 0.22.0 =
 * Track a given IP, user name, password combination only once.
 * Prevent "not a valid MySQL-Link resource" on auth cookie failure.